 Sometimes when I’m feeling anxious I put on one of my favorite albums and absolutely let loose, singing at the top of my lungs and with complete abandon.

-The music not only gives me something to focus on, it also gives me a physical outlet for my adrenaline when I sing along.
+The music not only gives me something to focus on, but it also gives me a physical outlet for my adrenaline when I sing along.

 For this technique to be most effective, you need to sing with gusto!